gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 Sounds weird?
 I know, right!
 But back in a day, it was a thing I believed in.
 In almost all of the projects I've been involved in writing raw SQL was considered a bad thing to do.
 More often than not I'd hear a conversation like this:

-> – Guys, we should probably write this in raw SQL,
+> – Guys, we should probably write this in raw SQL,<br>
 > – Raw SQL?
-Seriously?!
+Seriously?!<br>
 > – Yeah.
 Why not?
-It'll be much faster!
+It'll be much faster!<br>
 > – Who cares about the speed.
 No-one knows SQL anymore!
 How are we going to support a piece of code like that?
+What if there's<br>
-What if there's a mistake in the SQL query?
-Also, how do you test a piece of code like that?
+a mistake in the SQL query?
+Also, how do you test a piece of code like that?<br>
-> – But...
+> – But...<br>
-> – Sorry man, let's write this "the Rails way", building the query via ActiveRecord relations.
+> – Sorry man, let's write this "the Rails way", building the query via ActiveRecord relations.<br>
 > – Okay.

 For a while this was really disapponting.
 Until one day.

 ## The Hope

 On this project we had to generate an XML file.
 In order to generate the file we'd have to load and iterate over 150k ActiveRecord objects.
-For each object we'd pull a bunch of its associations, and a bunch of association's associations.
+Sounds like not much, but for each object we'd pull a bunch of its associations, and a bunch of association's associations.

 Initially the file would take a few minutes to be generated, which was just fine.
 But as we went on brining more and more associations in, the file generation process surpassed a mark of 20 minutes.
 This turned out to be critical for a 3rd party consumer system we were feeding the file into: the system was refusing to wait that long, and simply began erroring back at us.
 To its honour I should admit it was very kind of this 3rd party system to wait 20 minutes in the first place before yelling at us!

+As I looked at the logs for the process seeing tons and tons of SQL requests, I became curious if it's possible to get all the data in a single SQL query.
 Deep in my heart I sensed pure SQL would save us here!

 ## The Solution